e61-Institute/research-note-template/README.md

 # e61 Institute Research Note LaTeX template

-This Github repo hosts the LaTeX template for e61 Institute Reseach Notes.
+This Github repo hosts the LaTeX template for e61 Institute Research Notes.

 If you are looking for the micro note template, click [here](https://github.com/e61-Institute/micronote-template).

 ## How to load the template into your Overleaf

-1. Download a copy of the template by clicking [here](https://github.com/e61-Institute/portrait-research-note-template/zipball/master) (or by clicking on the green "Code" button, then "Download ZIP").
+1. Download a copy of the template by clicking [here](https://github.com/e61-Institute/research-note-template/zipball/master) (or by clicking on the green "Code" button, then "Download ZIP").
 2. On the [Overleaf website](https://www.overleaf.com/project), click on "New Project", then "Upload Project".
 3. Drag and drop the downloaded Zip file as per the instructions.
 4. Change the LaTeX compiler to XeLaTeX, otherwise nothing will compile: click on "Menu" in the top-left corner, go to the "Settings" section, click the drop-down box next to "Compiler", select "XeLaTeX".

 ## Separating out the main note from the appendices

-You should generate separate PDFs for the main body of the research note and the appendices.
+Read this if you would like to create separate PDFs for the main body of the research note and the appendices.

 This can be done using the `pagesel` package that is conveniently commented out in the template.
 This package allows you to select which pages of a document to render as a PDF.

 How to use: